Fine Art Ceramics and Art Glass capture the dance of light and color like nothing else.

 Fine Art Ceramics and Art Glass creation occur at intimate and architectural scale, challenging the artist’s relationships to object, surface, transparency, light and space.

 NW By NW Gallery Featured Fine Art Ceramics and Art Glass Artists

 Art glass sprang from a revolution in glass making in the mid 1800s, when glass blowers began experimenting with different colors, patterns, and textures.
 The subsequent melding of artistry and technique resulted in a wide variety of beautiful handmade objects such as vases, lampshades, bowls, bottles, paperweights, figural works, and even marbles.

-An artist of Fine Art Ceramics and Art Glass can be inspired by any number of things: a dream, memory, or feeling, or more tangible things like nature, people, or a location.
+An artist of Art & Architectural Glass can be inspired by any number of things: a dream, memory, or feeling, or more tangible things like nature, people, or a location.
 While anyone can look at something beautiful and be inspired by it, moved by it — it takes an artist to take that inspiration and create something entirely new from it.